 The Forest Service conduct import inspections of wood and wood products from Third Countries regulated under the EU Plant Health Directive to ensure compliance with entry requirements as part of the Customs clearance process (Table 30).
+In 2015, 520 third country consignments received a documentary check and if appropriate to the requirements, were physically inspected.
+Six were found to be non-compliant to the import requirements.
+Appropriate measures were taken on the non-compliant imports ranging inter alia from requesting correct documentation to entry refusal.

 Under the EU internal markets regime goods coming from within the EU are not subject to Customs clearance- but monitored to ensure Ireland's Protected Zone requirements are met.
+Monitoring in 2015 identified one non-compliance of coniferous kindling wood from Lithuania.
 The Forest Service operates two designated Border Inspection Posts in Dublin and Cork ports for import controls from Third countries and has an office in Waterford port.
 Shipments coming into the other ports and airports are covered from these locations if required.